onurqnel/MyCSJourney/src/content/posts/LinearAlgebra.md

 ### Matrix Addition
 Addition and subtraction can only be performed between **matrices of the same size** which means, the matrices must have the **same number of rows and columns**.
-The sum of two matrices is calculated by **adding the elements at the same position**.
 1. **Addition is commutative:** $$ A + B = B + A $$
 2. **Addition is associative:** $$ (A + B) + C = A + (B + C) $$
 3. **Scalars Over Matrix Addition**